NilPointer-Software/bdfd-wiki/src/foreword.md

 # Foreword
 ### ✨ Imagine An App...
-...That makes building Discord Bots easy, with beginner-friendly functions.
-That's capable of developing nearly all types of bots - from simple *echo* bots, to advanced multi-purpose administration ones.
-Where simplicity meets functionality and scalability, that's *Bot Designer for Discord*.
+...That makes building Discord bots easy with beginner-friendly functions.
+An app that's capable of developing nearly all types of bots - from simple *echo* bots, to advanced multi-purpose administration ones.
+Where simplicity meets functionality and scalability.
+That's **Bot Designer for Discord**.

 What are you waiting for?
 Create the bot of your dreams today!